 - Sacred Heart, Rock Creek (Administrator, 2002; Pastor, 2003-2009)

 In 2009, Fr.
 Fedor was installed as the 5th Pastor of St. Joseph Church in Austintown where he continues to serve.
+In 2021, he was also named Pastor of Immaculate Heart of Mary Church in Austintown.

 In addition to his regular work as a priest and pastor, Fr.
 Fedor has dedicated his time to various other ministries in and beyond the diocese: